babel/website/_posts/2016-12-06-the-state-of-babel.md

 A program slice basically cuts away from the source code the code that isn't used for a test case that you run.
 If there are lots of if statements and loops that aren't run during your usecase then it won't show up in the program slice.

-- Semantic (AST aware) Grepping tool
+- Semantic (AST aware) Grepping tool?

 Similar to [graspjs](http://www.graspjs.com/), I think it would be interesting to be able to do a find-replace with the input being an AST.
 It would allow us to create other analysis tools: the ability to find all IIFE's in our code, the number of times a method is called, or even how many Classes we have in our codebase.